microsoft/print-oem-samples/PSASamples/WinAppSdk/C++/README.md

 **Building the Solution:**
 1. Open `PSAAppSdk.sln` (`print-oem-samples\PSASamples\WinAppSdk\C++\PSAAppSdk\PSAAppSdk.sln`) in Visual Studio 2022 or later
 2. Restore NuGet packages
     - In the Solution Explorer, right click on the solution header at the top
     - Select "Restore NuGet packages"
 3. Clean, then build the solution (this generates C++/WinRT headers from IDL files)
     - In the Solution Explorer, right click on the solution header at the top
     - Select "Clean Solution"
     - Wait for the Output panel to show the cleanup was completed successfully
     - Right click the solution header again and select "Build Solution"
     - Wait for the Output panel to show the build is completed
 4. Also make sure that PSAAppSdk is selected as the startup project
     - In the Solution Explorer, right click on the PSAAppSdk project header
     - Select "Set as Starup Project"
 5. Deploy and run the application
     - Make sure the settings are configured as "Debug" and "x64" at the top of the Visual Studio menu
     - Click the green triangle button to run the application on your local machine
 6. PSA Popup Appears
     - A popup titled "WinUI" should appear, displaying the package family name of the printer
-7. Close the popup window and stop the application by clicking the red square in visual studio
+7. Close the popup window and stop the application by clicking the red square in Visual Studio

 **Manifest Requirements:**
 - The `Package.appxmanifest` must declare the following extensions: